USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 When the model is run with CTM_ABFLUX set to Y, the CCTM_DRYDEP file will contain additional NH3 flux components.
 The variable names and definitions are defined in Table 7-2.
 Note that these variables definitions may not agree with the definitions used in CMAQ versions prior to version 5.3.2.

 <a id=Table7-2></a>
 **Table 7-2.
-NH3 Flux components in CCTM_DRYDEP Output files when ammonia bidirectional surface flus is enabled**
+NH3 Flux components in CCTM_DRYDEP Output files when ammonia bidirectional surface flux is enabled**

 |**Variable Name**|**Variable Description**|
 |:----:|:----------------------------:|